s0rta/revengate-new/roadmap.md

 - [x] more than one way up or down on some levels

 ## v0.8
+- [ ] unique items are per-game unique, not only per-dungeon unique
+- [ ] item to increase latent healing
+- [ ] stairs are further apart
 - [ ] end of game stats
 - [ ] pinch to zoom
 - [ ] Allow mixing rooms and mazes in level generation